hideo55/node-unqlite/README.md

 See also [http://unqlite.org/c_api/unqlite_open.html](http://unqlite.org/c_api/unqlite_open.html)

 - OPEN_CREATE
+  -  If the database does not exists, it is created.
+Otherwise, it is opened with read+write privileges.
 - OPEN_READWRITE
+  - Open the database with read+write privileges.
 - OPEN_READONLY
+  - Open the database in a read-only mode.
 - OPEN_MMAP
+  - Obtain a read-only memory view of the whole database.
 - OPEN_EXCLUSIVE
+  - Creates a new file, only if it does not already exist.
+If the file exists, it fails.
 - OPEN_TEMP_DB
+  - A private, temporary on-disk database will be created.
+This private database will be automatically deleted as soon as the database connection is closed.
 - OPEN_IN_MEMORY
+  - A private, in-memory database will be created.
+The in-memory database will vanish when the database connection is closed.
 - OPEN_OMIT_JOURNALING
+  - (Not recommended) Disable journaling for this database.
+In other words, you will not be able to rollback your database after a crash or power failure.
+This flag is automatically set for temporary database.
 - OPEN_NOMUTEX
+  - (Not recommended) Disable the private recursive mutex associated with each database handle.
+When set, you should not share this handle between multiple threads.
+Otherwise, the result is undefined.

 ## Unsupported functions